Juryeon/obsidian-git-sync/NOO/THE PROCESS OF CREATING LIFE/CONCLUSION.md

  Above all, it seems hard to implement.
 We live in a world of computer process, banking,  strictly controlled procedures.
 How is it possible to contemplate a world in which the freedom exists, that could allow natural unfolding - the unfolding governed by deep feeling - to control processes of such magnitude?
  Yet I do mean this seriously.
 Let me make three small points.
   (1) By feeling, the reader must remember that I mean adherence to the whole.
 It is not an idiosyncratic touchy-feely kind of thing, but serious, holistic connection with the whole, which provides a wholesome feeling in the actor.
+  (2) Next - a feeling-guided process was typical in most human societies, during much of the Earth's history.
+That alone should give one pause in dismissing it too quickly.
+Why should it not also  be possible for us?